jameshenegan/perplexity-clone/README.md

 through the Minnesota Life Insurance Company, affiliated with Securian Financial [3].
 ```

-Notice that is response contains citations (e.g., [1], [2], and [3]).
-These citations allow us to compute **visibility scores** for the sites that are in the set of reference material that was used to generate the response.
+Notice that this response contains citations (e.g., [1], [2], and [3]).
+These citations refer to the links in the set of reference material that was used to generate the response.
+This allows us to compute **visibility scores** for the sites.

 ## What is the basic idea behind our experiment?